-One important part of maximizing learning in the hospital is to ensure proper balance with life outside of the hospital.
-Our Wellness Committee is composed of 12 residents and has a goal of creating and sponsoring regular events that promote mental and physical wellness.
-Residents attend monthly Happy Hours sponsored by the program.
-Internal medicine residents plan a variety of events around Boston with the support of the GME office including movie nights, Boda Borg, paint nite, sunset harbor cruise, and Red Sox games.
-The hospital sponsors basketball for all house officers at the on campus YMCA.
-In addition, there are several evenings at the Museum of Fine Arts aimed at teaching the powers of observation through art.
+An essential part of maximizing learning in the hospital is to ensure proper balance with life outside of the hospital.
+Our resident led Wellness Committee is composed of 12 residents with the goal of creating and sponsoring regular events that promote mental and physical wellness.
+Internal medicine residents plan a variety of events around Boston with the support of our GME office including happy hours, movie nights, Boda Borg, Paint Nite, cooking seminars, yoga sessions, sunset harbor cruises, and Red Sox games.
+In addition, residents have attended evenings at the Museum of Fine Arts aimed at teaching the power of observation through art.

 Living in Boston